the1lab/1lab/src/1Lab/Univalence.lagda.md

 pathToEquiv p = line→equiv (λ i → p i)
 ```

-Since equality of equivalences is determined by equality of their
+Since identity of equivalences is determined by identity of their
 underlying functions, to show that `pathToEquiv`{.Agda} of `refl`{.Agda}
 is the identity equivalence, we use `coe1→i`{.Agda} to show that
 `transport`{.Agda} by `refl`{.Agda} is the identity.